Design and the Posthumanist Perspective

-The assessment will consist of a presentation where you will discuss the visual and material outcomes of your project, and a written assignment where you will situate your work in relation to relevant design practice and artistic research.
+The assessment consists of both a presentation where you discuss the visual and material outcomes of your project, and a short written assignment.

-Teaching takes place through seminars, lectures, workshops, tutorials, individual and group study.
+Teaching takes place through seminars, lectures, workshops, and tutorials.
 The course is given in English.

 Apply for the course